805 Columbus Avenue

 Boston, MA 02120

-Yashvanth Kondi is a PhD student in the Cryptography program at Northeastern University’s College of Computer and Information Science, advised by Professor Abhi Shelat.
-Yashvanth’s research involves the design of efficient cryptographic protocols, and he is currently studying garbled circuits as a primitive.
+Yashvanth Kondi is a PhD student in the Cryptography program at Northeastern University’s Khoury College of Computer Sciences, advised by Professor Abhi Shelat.
+Yashvanth’s research involves the design of efficient cryptographic protocols, and he is currently studying practical threshold cryptosystems.
 Prior to joining the PhD program at Northeastern, Yashvanth earned both his Bachelor’s and Master’s of Technology degrees from the International Institute of Information Technology in Bangalore, India.

 - MTech, International Institute of Information Technology – Bangalore, India